-Earthworms improve the soil’s ability to absorb water with the tunnels that make while eating organic matter.
+Earthworms improve the soil’s ability to absorb water with the tunnels that make it while eating organic matter.

 If you don’t have a compost pile then you can grow a cover crop to turn all that plant matter into the soil.

 If you find it difficult to attract them, you can also buy some from a bait shop or the internet.